Let’s face it: sometimes, it’s nice to not deal with people on a day-to-day basis.

 - Useful Resource/How To Start Learning The Job – My friend wrote a guide on how to become a web developer and included every resource he used to teach himself.

-Starting a blog or working as an editor for another publication is another great job for introverts.
+Starting a blog or working as an editor for another publication is another great job where you work by yourself.

 The nature of blogging is very self-centered.
 You write about things that interest you, and save for the occasional interview, all of your research or experimentation can be done individually.